Clinical Trials and Screening: What You Need to Know

-Research is ongoing to determine the effectiveness of screening high-risk patients for lung cancer, and as yet there are no United States Preventive Services Task Force guidelines on lung cancer screening.
 If you have questions about lung cancer screening, it may be helpful to discuss with your physician and refer to the National Comprehensive Cancer Network (NCCN) guidelines for lung cancer screening.

 In the meantime, NLST trial investigators emphasize that the single best way to prevent deaths from lung cancer is to never start smoking, or if already smoking, to quit permanently.

 A Final Word on Interpreting Clinical Trial Results